pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 |          |                                   |          |
 |          |                                   |          |
 +----------+                                   +----------+
-         Figure 7:  SCIM  Flow and Entities map
+         Figure 8:  SCIM  Flow and Orchestrator roles maps
 ~~~~~~~~

 1. The SCIM client will do an HTTP GET to obtain the selected list of RO (Resource Object) and its RA (Resource Attributes).
 2. The SCIM Service Provider will return the RO and its RA with additional metadata information to allow for audit.

-   A good example would be SaaS service that needs to consume a list of contacts or devices, this SaaS service will need to know the relevant Ro (Resource Objects) and its RA ( Resource Attributes), this operation will happen periodically and every time will get a full list of all the RO (Resource Objects).
+A good example would be SaaS service that needs to consume a list of contacts or devices, this SaaS service will need to know the relevant RO/RA, this operation will happen periodically and every time will get a full list of all the RO (Resource Objects).

 ##### Resource Object Creation or Update and Subscription
-In this model we will bring together 4.3.2.1 and 4.3.2.2 where a typically a device can up be the creator or their own attributes and will allow an SaaS service to subscribe to all the different RO (Resource Objects) and deliver additional services for other devices.
-It isn't expected from any of the SCIM clients in the Active pull model to create any status database of attributes changes, so the clients will always do GET on one or many RO ( Resource Objects) periodically.
+In this model we will bring together both of the two previous SCIM actions for pull information, where a typically a device can be the creator or their own attributes and will allow an SaaS service to subscribe to all the different RO/RA and deliver additional services for itself and other devices.
+It isn't expected from any of the SCIM clients in the Active pull model to create any status database of attributes changes, so the clients will always do a pull on one or many RO (Resource Objects) based on triggers.

 ~~~~~~~~
 +----------+                 +---------------+               +--------+